Troubleshooting Guide: Why"Opened" Email Counts Differ Between Dashboard and CSV Report

 This is why the “Opened” count on the dashboard and PDF report may differ from the “Opened” count in the CSV export.

-Note: Click and submission data are always recorded correctly, regardless of image loading.
+Note: Click, Reported, and submission data are always recorded correctly, regardless of image loading.
 This means your phishing rate and campaign effectiveness are not impacted by image-blocking.
 The difference is purely in how the “Open” action is tracked and reported.

 How to Fix it ( Enable Automatic Image Downloading)